o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 ## Conclusion

 Vector is good at log and metric pipeline transformation and really well integrated with DataDog.

+Vector is best at pipeline transformation like log to metric transformation / aggregation while it does not support nor full OTLP and traces.
+Vector uses its own protocol which can conflict with OTLP (ie: OTLP trace).

 Its compatibility outside DataDog is limited to log and metric